 Key customer metrics

 These are typically gathered and tracked by marketing or customer experience (CX) teams.
-A centralised and combined database of HR and CX data is integral to analysing and tracking the impact your team has on the metrics that define (and better and refine) the outcomes of your work.
+A centralised, combined database of HR and CX data is integral to analysing and tracking the impact your team has on the metrics that define the outcomes of your HR work.

-Both key customer metrics and workplace monitoring metrics above are strongly influenced by voice of the employee data.
-When you are doing a combined data analysis it’s important to explore how changes in voice of the employee data influence key customer metrics, workplace monitoring metrics and organisational performance metrics.
+Both the key customer metrics and workplace monitoring metrics above are strongly influenced by voice of the employee data.
+When you are running a combined data analysis it’s important to explore how changes in voice of the employee data influence key customer metrics, workplace monitoring metrics and organisational performance metrics.

-Typically, data scientists in marketing or customer experience teams gather and track this information, and collaborating with those teams will create a centralised and combined database of HR processes and customer data.
-By analysing and tracking the impact your team has on these metrics, you’ll be able to further define and refine your outcomes and deliver the most benefit.
+Typically, marketing or customer experience teams gather and track this information, and by collaborating with those teams you can create a centralised and combined database of HR processes and customer data.
+When you analyse and track the impact your team has on these metrics, you’ll be able to further define and refine your outcomes and deliver the most business benefit.